steveblue/nem-server/readme.md

 * Integrate package for emailing notifications to Users.
 * Integrate package for texting notifications to Users.
 * Expand the Strategies used with passport to offer login with Facebook, Twitter, Github, and more.
+* Update gulp tasks to build for multiple environments.